DCMLab/wavescapes/README.md

 # saves to produced svg "canvas" into an svg file.
 If this code snipped is called in a jupyter notebook's cell, just leaving the variable "canvas" at the end of the cell is enought to generate the plot in the cell's output.
 canvas.saveSvg('bach_3rd_coeff_wavescape.svg')
 ```

-### TODOs/notes
-* wavfile might not needed as a package, librosa might be enought to read wav files and maybe even more.
-* make this library available through pip, and replace the dependecies